-Netflix has been having an amazing run thus far with many of its original series receiving accolades, including Emmy nominations and wins.
+Netflix has been having an amazing run thus far, with many of its original series receiving accolades, including Emmy nominations and wins.
 But not every series Netflix touches turns to gold.
-And those that don’t make the grade end up on the cutting room floor.

 While the streaming service does not typically release viewership numbers, it’s safe to say that the series Netflix canceled this year did not pull in the numbers it had hoped.
 Or, in some cases, the shows simply ran their course.
 Nonetheless, some of the recently canceled series might be worth watching to decide for yourself.